Koenkk/zigbee2mqtt.io/docs/devices/SNZB-01P.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+Pairing
+If brand new, when powered on it will attempt to pair to Zigbee2MQTT automatically.
+If not (or if has been paired before and needs to be re-paired) - press and hold the button at the top for about 5 seconds.
+The device will then go into pairing mode.
+It should then be connected to Zigbee2MQTT
 <!-- Notes END: Do not edit below this line -->